namrugit/namrugit/README.md

-- 👋 Hi, I’m namru, @namrugit
+- 👋 Hi, I’m Namratha, @namrugit
-- 👀 I am a designer, an analyst, a biomedical engineer, and an artist - I love being creative
+- 👀 I am a biomedical engineer and an artist [www.npcolorworks.com]
-- 🌱 I’m currently learning python with the hope of utilizing AI to develop socially assistive robots!
+- 🌱 I’m currently learning python, with a focus on building different kinds of ML models to develop technologies like: personal health companions, socially assistive robots, and more!
-- 💞️ I’m looking to collaborate on a variety of projects, particularly those pertaining to social applications!
+- 💞️ I’m looking to collaborate on a variety of projects, particularly those pertaining to social AI, emotion AI or in the field of affective computing
-- 📫 How to reach me: feel free to connect on linkedin (Namratha Potharaj) or ig: @namru.creative.expressions or my blog just-me-np.com
+- 📫 How to reach me: feel free to connect on linkedin

 <!---
 namrugit/namrugit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.